MathieuMarauri/auditdata/README.md

 ### Usage

 This package is typically used before an analysis.
-After a table has been received it is always necessary to perform a quality check on the data, namely to know the number of missing values by columns, the levels of categorical columns ...
+After a table has been loaded into R, it may be necessary to perform a quality check on the data, namely to know the number of missing values by columns, the levels of categorical columns and their frequency ...

 The function _qualityCheck_ computes some indicators of the global quality of a dataset and produces an excel report with all the information.